oVirt/ovirt-site/source/release/3.5/index.html.md

 ### BETA RELEASE

 The oVirt Project is working on oVirt 3.5.0 Beta release.
-In order to install it you've to enable oVirt 3.5 pre release repository.
-See below section on Install / Upgrade for having detailed instructions.
+To install this release, you must enable the oVirt 3.5 pre-release repository.
+See the below section on Install / Upgrade for detailed instructions.

 ### Known Issues